linln1/Lightseq-/README.md

-[ref] LightSeq: Accelerated Training for Transformer-based Models on GPUs
+[ref] LightSeq: Accelerated Training for Transformer-based Models on GPUs, arXiv2021